papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/parachains/asset-hub/asset-conversion.md

 2. Choose the **AssetConversion** pallet and click on the **swapForExactTokens** extrinsic
       1. Select the **AssetConversion** pallet
-      2. Choose the **swapForExactTokens** extrinsic from the list of available extrinsics
+      2. Choose the **swapExactTokensForTokens** extrinsic from the list of available extrinsics

         ![Swap For Exact Tokens Extrinsic](/polkadot-ecosystem-docs-draft/images/building-on-polkadot/parachains/asset-hub/asset-conversion/asset-conversion-8.webp)